ZetCode

 HttpResponse.BodyHandlers.discarding());

 We send the request.
-Since we are not interested in the response body, we discard it with the HttpResponse.BodyHandlers.discarding.
+As we are not interested in the response body, we discard it using HttpResponse.BodyHandlers.discarding.

 System.out.println(response.statusCode());

-We get the status code with the statusCode method.
+We retrieve the status code using the statusCode method.

 A HEAD request is a GET request without a message body.